Kurento/kurento/source/user/troubleshooting.rst

 **Solution**:

-For Multicast streaming to work properly, you need to disable Docker's network namespacing and use ``--net host``.
+For Multicast streaming to work properly, you need to disable Docker network isolation and use ``--network host``.
 Note that this gives the container direct access to the host interfaces, and you'll need to connect through published ports to access others containers.

-This is a limitation of Docker; you can follow the current status with this issue: https://github.com/moby/moby/issues/23659
+This is a limitation of Docker; you can follow the current status with this issue: `#23659 Cannot receive external multicast inside container <https://github.com/moby/moby/issues/23659>`__.

 If using Docker Compose, use ``network_mode: host`` such as this: